Multi-Generational Disney World Tips You’ll Wish You Knew Sooner

 The Art of Animation Resort is the place for your kids

-With more than 30 on-property resorts, it’s easy to find a hotel that fits your budget and makes it easy to get to the parks, and back to your resort, via the complimentary Skyliner, Monorail or buses.
+With more than 30 on-property resorts, it’s easy to find a hotel that fits your budget and makes it easy to get to the parks and back to your resort, via the complimentary Skyliner, Monorail or buses.

 We chose two suites for three nights at The Art of Animation Resort.
-Family-friendly suites hold up to 6 guests each and have a refrigerator and microwave for convenience.
+Family-friendly suites hold up to six guests each and have a refrigerator and microwave for convenience.
 Plus, the boys loved climbing on the cars just outside and dining in the Landscape of Flavors restaurant.

 3. Download My Disney Experience App